chrisgleissner/jisolate/README.md

 ## JSR-121

-The Isolate API is not an implementation of <a href="http://www.jcp.org/en/jsr/detail?id=121">JSR-121</a>, the Application Isolation API Specification.
+Jisolate is not an implementation of <a href="http://www.jcp.org/en/jsr/detail?id=121">JSR-121</a>, the Application Isolation API Specification.
 Instead, it is a light-weight and pragmatic approach of providing a best effort isolation of Java classes that is useful for many scenarios.